hdavis-sandiego/ADS507-Final/README.md

 ### Step 7: Visualized the Output:

-**Note: Steps 4-7 can also be completed by downloading the running the ADS 507 Final Project.ipynb code file in Python.
+**Note: Steps 4-7 can also be completed by downloading the running the MS ADS 507 Python Code.ipynb code file in Python.